gateswell/MGIseqerFilesCollect/README.md

 # MGIseqerOutputCollect
 ## Description
-The script is use to collect some important files such as `SummaryReport.html` for troubleshooting, contact with our **FAS** colleagues with email.
+The script is use to collect some important files such as `SummaryReport.html` for troubleshooting, contact our **FAS** colleagues with email.
-Contact with me by send email to `caoshuhuan@yeah.net` when some bugs happen.
+Contact me by sending email to `caoshuhuan@yeah.net` when some bugs happen.

 ## Prerequisites
 - make sure python has been added to Windows PATH (ref https://superuser.com/questions/143119/how-do-i-add-python-to-the-windows-path)